 The food automation industry is expected to reach $2.5 billion in value by 2022, as it becomes more and more obvious that this may be the only way to satisfy the increasing food demand.
 Typically, food manufacturing can be split into two stages: primary processing, where raw products are cleaned, sorted, transported and blended and the secondary processing, where ingredients are combined to generate new food products.
 Robotic applications can be used in both stages, for sorting, butchering, mixing and baking, but tend to be better suited for the secondary stage, where products have more of a standardized shape and size.
 Again, because of the multitude of sensors, robots can be used to firmly grab a fruit or vegetable, without squeezing and damaging it.
 Robots are also moving towards primary food production, such as dairy, meat and cereal processing, as people start to avoid working in harsh environments, like refrigerated warehouses.

 Food companies are obligated to monitor the products from the moment they enter the facility, until the moment they leave, to monitor any sign of contamination and identify the source of bacteria when necessary.

-Robotics companies are putting up industrial robots for sale, that can also be used in the food packaging department.
+Robotics companies are putting up, that can also be used in the food packaging department.
 Although robots have been used in this sector of the food industry for quite some time now, recent developments are making the entire packaging process completely automated, from individual packaging, to package grouping.